auberginehill/get-culture-tables/README.md

       <td style="padding:6px"><strong>Description:</strong></td>
       <td style="padding:6px">Get-CultureTables accesses the System.Globalization.CultureInfo .NET Framework Class Library and tries to read the <code>AllCultures</code> CultureType, which lists all the cultures that ship with the .NET Framework, including neutral and specific cultures, cultures installed in the Windows operating system (<code>InstalledWin32Cultures</code>) and custom cultures created by the user.
 The info is written to a CSV-file (<code>cultures.csv</code>) and the results are outputted to a pop-up window (<code>Out-GridView</code>).
       <br />
-      <br />After checking that the computer is connected to the Internet Get-CultureTables tries to download culture related table formatted data from several different domains and write that info to separate files at <code>$path</code>.
+      <br />After checking that the computer is connected to the Internet Get-CultureTables tries to download culture related data from several different domains and write that info to separate files at <code>$path</code>.
 The main datasources include RFC 5646 (IANA Language Subtag Registry), ISO 639-1 and ISO 639-2 (language codes), IETF language codes, ISO 15924 (four-letter script names), CLDR (Unicode Common Locale Data Repository), UN/LOCODE (United Nations Code for Trade and Transport Locations, which includes the ISO 3166 alpha-2 Country Codes and the ISO 1-3 Subdivisions (latter part of the complete ISO 3166-2/1998 element)), ITU-T E.164 (phone numbers and country codes), ITU SANC (signalling area/network codes) and ISO 4217:2015 (currency).
 Please see the Outputs-section below for the full filelist.</td>
    </tr>
    <tr>
       <td style="padding:6px"><strong>Homepage:</strong></td>